Craigieburn - North

 Craigieburn - North shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Craigieburn - North has a skilled labour force with prominent manufacturing and industrial sectors.
-The unemployment rate in September 2025 was 5.8%, with an estimated employment growth of 1.5% over the past year.
+Craigieburn - North has a skilled workforce with strong representation in manufacturing and industrial sectors.
+As of September 2025, the unemployment rate is 5.8%, with an estimated employment growth of 1.5% over the past year.
+There are 6,864 residents currently employed, with an unemployment rate of 6.9% compared to Greater Melbourne's 4.7%.

-Employment opportunities locally appeared limited based on Census data comparison between working population and resident population.
-Between September 2024 and September 2025, employment levels increased by 1.5%, labour force grew by 1.8%, leading to a rise in unemployment rate of 0.3 percentage points.
-In contrast, Greater Melbourne saw employment growth of 3.0% and labour force growth of 3.3%.
-State-level data from 25-Nov-25 showed Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with an unemployment rate of 4.7%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 indicated overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Craigieburn - North's employment mix suggested local employment should increase by 6.1% over five years and 12.9% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localized population projections.
+However, professional & technical employs only 4.6% of local workers compared to Greater Melbourne's 10.1%.
+Between September 2024 and September 2025, employment levels increased by 1.5%, while labour force grew by 1.8%, causing the unemployment rate to rise by 0.3 percentage points.
+In comparison, Greater Melbourne recorded employment growth of 3.0% and labour force growth of 3.3%.
+Jobs and Skills Australia's national employment forecasts from May-25 estimate a 6.6% increase over five years and 13.7% over ten years for national employment.
+Applying these projections to Craigieburn - North's employment mix suggests local employment should increase by 6.1% over five years and 12.9% over ten years.

 Frequently Asked Questions - Employment